NathanJAdams/MeshIO/README.md

 <h3>Future updates</h3>
  - Responsibility for saving data moved from ISavable to ISaver interfaces.
  - A single Reader class and a single Writer class, with a format parameter passed in to the read() and write() methods.
+ - I{Format}Builder and I{Format}Saver to be changed to IBuilder and ISaver respectively, all formats will be able to be built/saved using a single interface.